Kristal-Astro: Joint venture between Kristal and Astro

 Kristal-Astro is the result of a joint venture between KRISTAL Media and Astro Malaysia.
 KRISTAL Media is a subsidiary of DataStream Technology Group (DST Group), which is a conglomerate of nine communication and broadcasting companies.
 The DST Sdn Bhd holding of the DST Group was formed in April 1995.
 The joint venture between KRISTAL Sdn Bhd and MEASAT Broadcast Network Systems Sdn Bhd in Malaysia resulted in a combined company Kristal-Astro Sdn Bhd.
 As the result of this joint effort, the Kristal-Astro transmission service was officially launched on 24 January 2000.

 Astro-Kristal customers receive satellite services through the Digital Multimedia System (DMS) which is the same service received by Astro customers in Malaysia.
 The television system used in Brunei is PAL.

 By 2005, Kristal-Astro offered more than 30 channels to customers.

 In 2008, Kristal-Astro launched a 3G network to enable DST to offer more channels, a total of 80 television and radio channels.

 Kristal-Astro launched high definition (HD) broadcasting in Brunei in June 2010 under the Astro B.yond brand.
 In line with the launch, Kristal-Astro released the Astro B.yond Personal Video Recorder (PVR) in early 2011.

-Kristal-Astro in collaboration with Rewind Networks has launched the HITS HD channel (720) in the Kristal-Astro HD package starting 1 July 2016.
+Kristal-Astro in collaboration with Rewind Networks has launched the HITS HD channel (720_{HD}) in the Kristal-Astro HD package starting 1 July 2016.
 This channel broadcasts television programs with Malay subtitles with high definition pictures.

-Starting 1 January 2020, Phoenix channel CH 358 and Phoenix Info News (323) as well as Sky News HD channel (514) ceased broadcasting through Kristal-Astro.
+Starting 1 January 2020, Phoenix Chinese Channel (358) and Phoenix InfoNews Channel (323) as well as Sky News HD channel (514_{HD}) ceased broadcasting through Kristal-Astro.
 At the same time, Kristal Astro revamped the service packages provided which are Family, Sapphire, Ruby and Jade.

-Starting 1 May 2021, the Standard Edition (SD) Sport channel service which includes Astro SuperSport (831), Astro SuperSport 2 (832), Astro SuperSport 3 (833), Astro SuperSport 4 (834) and EuroSport (840) will be discontinued.
+Starting 1 May 2021, the Standard Edition (SD) Sport channel service which includes Astro SuperSport (831), Astro SuperSport 2 (832), Astro SuperSport 3 (833), Astro SuperSport 4 (834) and Eurosport (840) will be discontinued.
 Kristal Astro stated that this channel is only available in high definition quality (HD) through a subscription to the Santai HD or Santai Sport HD package.
 For this reason, customers who are still using the old Set-Top Box are advised to switch to an HD Set-Top Box to subscribe to high-definition channels.

 End of service

 Kristal Astro has announced that it is shutting down in Brunei after 22 years of operation.
 According to its official notice, Kristal Astro has ceased operations on 31 March 2022, at 11:59 pm.
-The statement mentions “considering the fast-changing technology trends causing huge shifts in consumer preferences towards digital media consumption, we have come to a fork in the road that calls for us to make this difficult decision.
-We sincerely apologize for any inconvenience this may cause.”
-With its closure, its subscribers had to resort to Malaysian digital terrestrial television, which is easily accessible within Brunei's borders.
+The statement mentions "considering the fast-changing technology trends causing huge shifts in consumer preferences towards digital media consumption, we have come to a fork in the road that calls for us to make this difficult decision.
+We sincerely apologize for any inconvenience this may cause."
+With its closure, its subscribers had to resort to the overspill signals from Malaysian digital terrestrial television provider MYTV Broadcasting, which is easily accessible within Brunei's borders.